TomJosephKavalam/F1_data_extraction/README.md

 ```
 file.
 It will extract all information from the [racing statistics website](https://www.racing-statistics.com/en/seasons).

-The data for each season will be extracted in the form of
+The data for each season will be extracted in the following  form of

 ![Sample_csv](https://user-images.githubusercontent.com/83763544/209646489-95b23af2-5e79-4aa1-8ed1-3aafe58418a3.png)